Sticker album

-A sticker album is a book in which collectable stickers are stuck into designated sections.
-Sticker album themes can be sporting events such as the FIFA World Cup, English Premier League or TV shows, Movies, Animals or Music.
-Panini were the first company to release a collectable football sticker doing so in 1961, but coming more prominent with their release of the 1970 World Cup album.
-Merlin Publishing and Topps also notably mass produced sticker albums of a variety of different subjects.
+A sticker album is a book or binder to collect stickers, often arranged into designated sections.
+Commercial sticker albums have been released for sporting events such as the FIFA World Cup, English Premier League and for specific TV shows, Movies, Animals or Music.
+Prominent vendors include Panini, Merlin Publishing, Topps and many others.

 History

+Dedicated albums have been released for many topics, including: